NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Hryngar Taskmaster.md

     desc: "DC 18, attack +10; __2nd __  _[[Spells/Blood Vendetta|Blood Vendetta]]_, _[[Spells/Paranoia|Paranoia]]_\n__Cantrips__  __(1st)__ _[[Spells/Sigil|Sigil]]_"

   - name: "Take Them Down!"
     desc: "`pf2:1`  The hryngar taskmaster smashes their maul into the ground and invokes Droskar's name to rally their allies to action.
-All allied hryngars of equal or lower level that are within 20 feet of the hryngar taskmaster gain a +1 status bonus to attack rolls and damage rolls until the end of the hryngar taskmaster's next turn.\n[[Bestiary Effects/Effect_ Take Them Down!|Effect: Take Them Down!]]"
+All allied hryngars of equal or lower level that are within 20 feet of the hryngar taskmaster gain a +1 status bonus to attack rolls and damage rolls until the end of the hryngar taskmaster's next turn.\n\n[[Bestiary Effects/Effect_ Take Them Down!|Effect: Take Them Down!]]"

 ```